Are you considering a trip to the stunning southwestern tip of England? Are you wondering what things to do in Cornwall?

 Just a stunning place to stop off and spend some extra time!
 Snorkels and swimmers at the ready!

-5. In fact visit one of the many stunning beaches in Cornwall
+5. Visit at least one of the many stunning beaches in Cornwall

-I could (and should) write a blog post just taking you through the incredible beaches on offer in Cornwall.
+If you’ve seen my best and most beautiful beaches to visit in Cornwall post, you’ll know how legit the beaches are in Cornwall.
 Seriously, when the sun is out, you can forget about the Caribbean, we have some serious rival beaches here in Cornwall England.
-I remember a few years ago sitting in Porthmeor Beach Cafe (right on the beach front) and looking out across the ocean like WHAT ON EARTH IS GOING ON.
+I remember a few years ago sitting in Porthmeor Beach Cafe (right on the beachfront) and looking out across the ocean like WHAT ON EARTH IS GOING ON.
 IS THIS ENGLAND.

 Here’s a list of beaches to note, should you pass them on your Cornwall trip: